Trade Policy and Structural Change: Two-country Model

 \subsection{Toward a Full Dynamic Model}

-To bridge to a fully quantitative dynamic model, we introduce capital into the two-country model and extend it to two periods.
+As an intermediate step toward the fully quantitative dynamic model, we introduce capital into the two-country model and extend it to two periods.
 Using this extended model, we examine how tariff shocks affect the household's consumption-saving decision.
+The key point is that a permanent tariff increase reduces saving and thus investment.

 Letting $K_{n,t}$ and $I_{n,t}$ denote the capital stock and investment, respectively, in country $n \in \{ H, F\}$ and period $t \in \{ 1,2\}$, the law of motion of the capital stock is $K_{n,t+1}=I_{n,t}$, where capital in the last period fully depreciates.
 Capital is owned by the household and rented to domestic variety producers at the rate $r_{n,t}$.
 Varieties are produced according to a Cobb-Douglas production technology using capital and labor.
-The investment good is produced using the sectoral composite goods \textit{{\`a} la} CES technology with the elasticity parameter $\sigma^K \in (0,1)$ and is domestically sold at price $P_{n,t}^K$.
+The investment good is produced from the sectoral composite goods using a CES technology with the elasticity parameter $\sigma^K \in (0,1)$ and is domestically sold at price $P_{n,t}^K$.
 The consumption-saving decision maximizes the discounted sum of utility derived from the aggregate consumption good: $u(C_{n,1}) +\beta u(C_{n,2})$.

-\textbf{Saving Decisions and a Tariff Shock:} \ \ In each period $t \in \{ 1,2\}$, a representative household in country $H$ earns labor and capital income, $w_{H,t} L_{H,t} + r_{H,t} K_{H,t}$, as well as tariff revenue, $\widetilde{T}_{H,t}$, and spends on consumption, $E_{n,t}$, and investment, $P_{H,t}^K I_{n,t}$:
+\textbf{Saving Decisions and a Tariff Shock:} \ \ In each period $t \in \{ 1,2\}$, a representative household in country $H$ earns labor and capital income, $w_{H,t} L_{H,t} + r_{H,t} K_{H,t}$, as well as tariff revenue, $\widetilde{T}_{H,t}$, and spends on consumption, $E_{H,t}$, and investment, $P_{H,t}^K I_{H,t}$: